yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

    Use it for debugging, but never use rdtsc in functional area.

    As we mentioned above, Linux kernel also had hard time to handle it until today.
+If possible, learn from Linux code first.
    Perf measurement and debug facility might be only usable cases, but be prepare for handling various conner cases and software porting problems.

+   Please make sure you can write a "TSC-resilient" application, which make sure your application still can behave correctly when TSC value is wrong.